lytics/metafora/README.md

 much code we were interested in reusing.
 At ~600 lines of code in donut, starting from scratch didn't seem like it would lose us much.

 That being said we're very appreciative of donut!
-It heavily influenced our design.
+It influenced our design.

 **Q. Why not use [goworker](http://www.goworker.org/)?**

-goworker does not support rebalancing and appears to be more focused on a high rate (>1/s) of short lived work items.
+goworker does not support rebalancing and is more focused on a high rate (>1/s) of short lived work items.
 Metafora is designed for a low rate (<1/s) of long lived work items.
 This means rebalancing running work is critical.

 **Q. Why not use a cluster management framework like [Mesos](http://mesos.apache.org/) or [Kubernetes](http://kubernetes.io/)?**

-You can use a cluster management framework to run Metafora, but you *can't* use Metafora as a cluster management framework.
+You can use a cluster management framework to run Metafora, but you shouldn't use Metafora as a cluster management framework.

-While our tasks are long lived, they're often not large or resource intensive.
+While our tasks are long lived, they don't need access to system resources such as process privileges/capabilities, the filesystem, binding to TCP/UDP ports, etc.
 Cluster management frameworks' smallest unit of work tends to be an operating system process.
 We wanted to run many tasks per process.